 【Cultural Heritage】 Visit Nanzoin Temple, home to the impressive Reclining Buddha that considered the largest bronze reclining Buddha in the world, and learn about its historical significance in Japanese Buddhism.

-【Culinary Adventure】 Savor delicious regional cuisine in a vibrant food market featuring fresh seafood directly from local fishermen, offering Fresh seafood BBQ, Seafood bowls with locally caught fish, variety of marine delicacies including oysters, scallops, and shrimp.
+【Culinary Adventure】 Savor delicious regional cuisine in a vibrant food market featuring fresh seafood directly from local fishermen, offering Fresh seafood bowls or sushi with locally caught fish, variety of marine delicacies including oysters, scallops, and shrimp.

 【Nature Immersion】 Discover the natural beauty of Itoshima, known for its breathtaking beaches and lush landscapes, perfect for photography and relaxation.
 Enjoy a leisurely stroll along the picturesque Sakurai Futamigaura, known for its iconic wedded rocks and stunning sunset vistas.